jennyhedley/digital-writing-2025/folio-requirements.md

 - An link to your artist website that serves as a CV (e.g. artist bio and publications).
 - A link to your GitHub account and your digital writing folio GitHub repository.
 - Screenshots and working links to your digital experiments, including: the coding playground where you have edited each of the poems and applied styling changes, your remixed "To Make a Dadaist Poem", and a Twine game that at a minimum has a working image map which links to passages.
 Optionally, you may include links to Bitsy and Inform games.
-- Additional pages to your submission document should include reading notes on the works of electronic literature and readings as specified throughout semester in the class README.me.
-WIP feflections on your key learning during the course, and experiences workshopping your creative project.
+- Additional pages to your submission document should include reading responses as specified throughout semester in the class README.me.
+WIP reflections on your key learning during the course, and experiences workshopping your creative project.
 - Any documentation on the development of your creative work with any scans of any designs and notes.
 - [Coversheet for your developed creative work](./coversheet-for-developed-creative-work.md)